Olympus E-M10 II vs Sony A6300

 It is notable that the A6300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 II does not feature such a mic input.

-Both the E-M10 II and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 II and the A6300 have been discontinued, but can regularly be found used on ebay.
 The E-M10 II was replaced by the Olympus E-M10 III, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M10 II and A6300 can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Sony A6300 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 II and the Sony A6300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.